 Explore how people are subjected to, participate in, and contest the processes of living in a world that is interconnected by powerful economic, cultural and technological forces.
 Gain the tools necessary for critical analysis of our place in the social and cultural diversity of the world.
-Engage in topics such as development and the environment, media and culture, health and illness, gender and sexualities, religion and science, and displaced peoples.
+Engage in topics such as archaeology and material culture, development and the environment, media and culture, health and illness, gender and sexualities, religion and science, and displaced peoples.
 Learn to think critically about how concepts such as class, race, gender and ethnic identities are produced and expressed.
 Our goal is to prepare you to ask questions about contemporary, past and future social life.

 What you’ll learn

 - Study humanity in all its complexity, using field-based research methods.

 - Learn to think critically about how concepts such as class, race, gender and ethnicity are produced and expressed.